EdgeTX/edgetx-user-manual/bw-radios/radio-settings/radio-setup.md

 **Power Auto Off** - If enabled (not enabled by default), if the handset is left inactive, with no trainer or telemetry link active, it will automatically turn off after the configured duration.
 You can select from **0** (disabled) up to **255** (minutes).

-**Power ON/OFF Haptic** - If enabled (enabled by default), after the power on and power off delays have been served, there will be a haptic vibration to indicate the radio is powering on or off.&#x20;
+**Power ON/OFF Haptic** - If enabled (enabled by default), after the power on and power off delays have been served, there will be a haptic vibration to indicate the radio is powering on or off.

 **Model quick select** - If enabled (disabled by default), when selecting a model at the [Model Select](../model-select/#model-select) screen, you will be taken back to the main view after the model has been loaded, rather than remain at the selection menu.

 **Owner ID** (select transmitters) -  Custom registration ID used only for users with ISRM internal RF modules, or on transmitters that support FrSky ACCESS external modules.
 If not configured manually, a random value will be used.

+### IMU (select radios)

+Only available on radios with a built-in gyro used for tilt/motion-based virtual stick control (e.g. the X-Lite S).

+**IMU Max** - The tilt angle (in degrees) that corresponds to full stick deflection.

+**IMU Offset** - A calibration offset (in degrees) applied to correct for the radio not being held perfectly level.

 <figure><img src="../../.gitbook/assets/bw128_radio_setup_gps.png" alt=""><figcaption><p>GPS Settings</p></figcaption></figure>